nov-solutions/sol-web/README.md

 3. Run `python app.py` in `/cdk` to provision AWS resources for the project

-4. Replace `52.38.15.163` (sol's IP address) across the repository with the IP address of the project's AWS EC2 instance
+4. Replace all project-wide instances of `IP_ADDRESS` with the IP address of the project's AWS EC2 instance

 5. Acquire a domain name